CGurity/SDA/en/_activities/0202-Data-protection-policies.md

 ##### 4. Restriction basis of access to information
 > Who should have access to information and who should not?

-In the framework of establishing data protection policies, it is important to consider the control of access to it by the team, this is achieved by having access control lists or rules that determine who can access each type of information and who does not Usually these considerations are included in a *Data access policy*, however, this type of policy is based on the principle of *minimum privilege*, where it is proposed that only people who need to manipulate certain information are able to access to it by rule, minimizing the possibilities of commitment.
+In the framework of establishing data protection policies, it is important to consider controlling access to information by the team.
+This is achieved through access control lists or rules that determine who can access each type of information and who cannot.
+These considerations are usually included in a *Data access policy*, which is based on the principle of *minimum privilege*, proposing that only people who need to handle certain information should be able to access it, minimizing the possibilities of compromise.

 The first premise that you want to validate with the group is if they would agree to formally follow this principle, it is expected that the agrees, but it is worth exploring any scenario where it might be difficult.
 In these cases, it must be made clear that the probability of compromising the information can go up considerably.
 The principle of the minimum privilege is written by default in section (4) of the template.